NotARoomba/SimpleFlightController/GUIDE.md

 ## Power Management

-We have two power sources: USB‑C from your computer (5V) and a battery (about 7–8.4V for a 2‑cell LiPo).
+We have two power sources: USB-C from your computer (5V) and a battery (about 7–8.4V for a 2-cell LiPo).
 You cannot just wire them together.
 They need circuitry to choose which one feeds the board and to set the right voltages.
 The microcontroller typically runs at 3.3V, so we must lower the voltage (from the battery or USB-C) before it touches the MCU.

-To change the voltages we need to use a regulator, and there are two common kinds of regulators you'll hear about:
+To change the voltages, we need to use a regulator, and there are two common kinds of regulators you'll hear about:

-- `LDO` – Low Dropout regulator.
+- `LDO`—Low Dropout regulator.
 It only turns higher voltage into a slightly lower one.
 Easy and quiet, but it wastes the extra as heat.
-- `Switching regulator` – A more efficient regulator.
+- `Switching regulator`—A more efficient regulator.
 It can:
   - `buck` (turn higher voltage down),
   - `boost` (push lower voltage up), or
-  - `buck‑boost` (keep the output steady even if the input goes above or below it).
+  - `buck-boost` (keep the output steady even if the input goes above or below it).

 What we'll do on this board:

 - Make a 3.3V line (for the MCU and sensors) using a buck regulator.
-- Make a 5V line (for servos or accessories) using a buck‑boost regulator so it stays 5V even as the battery goes up and down.
+- Make a 5V line (for servos or accessories) using a buck-boost regulator so it stays 5V even as the battery goes up and down.
-- Get a battery charging IC (Integrated Circuit, e.g., chip) that can charge a 2 cell battery from 5V
+- Get a battery charging IC (Integrated Circuit—a chip) that can charge a 2-cell battery from 5V

-Now that we've specified what functionality we need, we need to select the chips that have that.
-I personally love to use IC's from Texas Instruments as they have good documentation and also a huge selection of power management chips and everything and anything to do with USB.
+Now that we've specified what functionality we need, we need to select the chips that provide that.
+I personally love to use ICs from Texas Instruments as they have good documentation and a huge selection of power management chips for everything related to USB.

 Go to their website (https://www.ti.com/), select "Products", then "Battery Management ICs", and finally "Battery Charging ICs".
 Here you can find all sorts of battery charging chips to fit your requirements for future projects.

 ![TI Battery Charger Page](assets/ti-battery-charger-page.png)

 After looking around a bit, I found the `BQ25883`.
-It's a 2 Li-Ion/LiPo cell charger (which meets our requirement).
+It's a 2-cell Li-Ion/LiPo charger (which meets our requirement).
 You could add a more complicated battery charger if you want more cells/power, but they take up more space and are more complex to route.

-For the regulators, go back to the TI main page, then navigate to "Power Management", then "DC/DC Power Modules".
+For the regulators, go back to the TI main page, then navigate to "Power Management," then "DC/DC Power Modules."
 Here you can find all the regulators you would ever need, complete with excellent datasheets.

 ![TI DC/DC Power Modules](assets/ti-dcdc-power-modules.png)

 Here is where we can choose the right regulators for our needs.
-For this tutorial we are going to use the `TPS63070` which supports 2-16V input and can output a steady 5V with high current for the servos.
+For this tutorial, we are going to use the `TPS63070`, which supports 2–16V input and can output a steady 5V with high current for the servos.

-Now all that's missing is to find another regulator for 3.3V, for this we are going to use `LMR51430` as it is one that supplies a lot of amperage for the various sensors that we will be using.
+Now all that's missing is to find another regulator for 3.3V.
+For this, we are going to use `LMR51430` as it is one that supplies a lot of amperage for the various sensors that we will be using.

 Now that we have the chips that we are going to use, we also need to verify that they are available on some platform like [LCSC](https://lcsc.com) or wherever else you are going to manufacture your PCB.
-We also might have to import certain components through LCSC to KiCad.
+We also might have to import certain components through LCSC into KiCad.

 ## Final component list